who we are

 kim jones, ba, grant and contract administration specialist

 Kim moved from the Palm Springs valley of California to a small town near Gull Lake, Michigan in January 1993.
 Her competitive nature was nurtured with sand drag racing starting at the age of 13 until 17.
 Her journey to Michigan came about through her husband.
 After his tour with the USMC ended, they decided to move back to his family home and farm.
 Her family is completed with 2 adult children (an ASL interpreter daughter and a son studying as a BioMed student at WMU) and Great Dane dogs.

 putting it all together

 The wichealth.org team serves as the heart of the system, continually providing new logic and functionality that drives its growth.
-A variety of expert designers and programmers clothe the system and provide the skills necessary for wichealth.org to operate.
+A variety of contracted designers, programmers, coders, project managers, content writers and editors, and language translation experts clothe the system and provide the skills necessary for wichealth.org to operate.
 Representatives of partner WIC states and agencies provide the system's arms and legs, giving it momentum.
 It is through the dedicated efforts of these partners that the system is able to move in the direction that best suits the needs of WIC clients.
 And, most importantly, the WIC clients themselves serve as the social network: through their interaction with wichealth.org, they provide the context for which the system exists.
 It is the ongoing collaboration between all of these parties that continues to provide the environment for wichealth.org to operate as effectively it does.